autodesk-platform-services/aps-powerbi-tools/connectors/PremiumReportingConnector/README.md

 - Copy the generated *.mez file from the _bin/AnyCPU/Debug_ subfolder into Power BI Desktop application as explained [here](https://learn.microsoft.com/en-us/power-bi/connect-data/desktop-connector-extensibility#custom-connectors)
 - When selecting data sources in Power BI Desktop, the custom connector will be available under _Other > APS Premium Reporting API Connector (Beta) (Custom)_

-> **IMPORTANT:** do not share the *.mez file with anyone as it includes the _secrets.json_ file with your APS application credentials.

 ### Testing (Visual Studio Code)

 - Make sure you have the [Power Query SDK](https://learn.microsoft.com/en-us/power-query/install-sdk) extension installed

 ![Set credential](./docs/set-credential.png)

-- Create new credentials by clicking the _Set credential_ option (you will be prompted to log in with your Autodesk credentials)
+- Create new credentials by clicking the _Set credential_ option (you will be prompted to log in with your Autodesk account)
 - Open the [PremiumReportingConnector.query.pq](./PremiumReportingConnector.query.pq) file
 - Run the test query by clicking the _Evaluate current file_ option